 Selecting A Financial Planner

-The terms financial 'planner', 'consultant', and 'advisor' can be used interchangeably, but the skill set of someone working in this field likely involves overseeing one or more areas of a client’s financial life - including cash flow and net worth, insurance coverage, tax management, debt reduction, investments, risk management, retirement and savings accounts, and estate planning.
+The terms financial 'planner', 'consultant', and 'advisor' can be used interchangeably, but the skill set of someone working in this field likely involves overseeing one or more areas of a client’s financial life.
+Typical services may include cash flow and net worth analysis, insurance coverage, tax management, debt reduction, investing, risk management, building retirement and saving accounts, and estate planning.
 Before beginning your search, first identify the service(s) you want your financial advisor to provide.

 Know What You Want

 You will want to select your financial planner based upon how you want them to work for you.
 Do you want a comprehensive financial plan or do you just want to address certain topics?
 Does the advisor sell insurance and investment products recommended in the plan?
 If not, do they refer you to a specific brokerage firm or insurance provider?
 Ask if they have a financial relationship with the providers suggested; this is important.
 You want them to guide you based upon what’s best for your financial portfolio, not what will make more income for them.

 Be prepared to share all things related to your financial life (including income, spending habits, insurance coverage, savings plans, debt levels, etc.).
 It’s especially important that you explain what you want to accomplish and the time frame that you expect to accomplish your goals.